powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.4.30 Edit: Some edits in View Playlist >>> Help

+        Added line:  Pressing enter with no entry on any of the above edits will cancel the edit.

 ###  v5.4.29 Fix: Option spacing in View Playlist